energymon/energymon-sys/energymon/README.md

 EnergyMon provides a general C interface for energy monitoring utilities.

 For details, please see the following publication and reference as appropriate:

-Connor Imes, Lars Bergstrom, and Henry Hoffmann.
+* Connor Imes, Lars Bergstrom, and Henry Hoffmann.
 "A Portable Interface for Runtime Energy Monitoring".
 In: FSE.
 2016.
+DOI: https://doi.org/10.1145/2950290.2983956
-You may also find an extended analysis in the [Tech Report](https://cs.uchicago.edu/research/publications/techreports/TR-2016-08).
+* You may also find an extended analysis in the [Tech Report](https://cs.uchicago.edu/research/publications/techreports/TR-2016-08).

 Applications using some libraries may need to be executed using elevated privileges.

 The following instructions are for Linux systems.
 If you are using a different platform, change the commands accordingly.